azurecitadel/azurecitadel/content/policy/custom.md

 ## Finishing up

-Creating custom policies is thankfully rarer as the number of built in policies grows each days.
-And there is a growing amount of community content out there too.
+Thankfully, creating custom policies is an increasingly rare event as the number of built in policies grows each day.
+There is also a growing amount of community content out there.
 But if you need to create your own policies then understanding aliases and the policy structure is vital.

-If you think your new custom policy could be useful to others then why not contribute back?
+If you have created a new custom policy that you couldn't find anywhere else then perhaps it could be useful to others.
+You could always contribute to the set of community policies.

 Next we'll use the deployIfNotExists effect to help automate compliance, using managed identities to remediate our resources.